 Terrain: Easy/Moderate difficulty.

-Moreno Point offers a variety of activities for visitors to enjoy.
+Isabela Island's Moreno Point offers a variety of activities for visitors to enjoy.

 A panga dingy ride around the rocky shores allows you to spot Galapagos penguins and other Galapagos shore birds.

 A moderate land trail over the lava passes by tidal pools and mangrove plants.
-This area is renowned for bird watching with flamingoes, pelicans, various species of heron and more.
+This area is renowned for bird watching with flamingoes, pelicans, various species of heron, and more.
 The tidal pools often yield interesting wildlife too, from sally lightfoot crabs to sea turtles or reef sharks that have become stranded until the next high tide.

-The following Isabela dive sites can only be visited as part of a specialist live-aboard Galapagos dive cruise.
+The following Isabela Isalnd dive sites can only be visited as part of a specialist live-aboard Galapagos dive cruise.

 Cape Marshall has strong currents so is for advanced divers only.
 Check out the Aggressor III dive yacht itinerary to visit this part of Isabela island at Galapagos.